SkyfallWasTaken/vortex.email/README.md

 - Bun
 - Node.js (to actually run the project)

-Additionally, if you want to run the server, we recommend Docker.
+Additionally, if you want to run the server, we recommend:
+- Docker
+- Caddy

 ### Building the SMTP server